Proposal (27) to South American Classification Committee

 "This would be a fascinating project for someone, someday to work through.
 It's been up in the air for decades and much as I'd like to see it resolved, I can afford to wait a bit longer in the hope that someone will *study* it so that we don't feel obligated to *guess* about it."

 Comments from Stotz: "I am voting YES on 27, 35, and 40, and NO on the other four.
 I will attempt to explain my logic, and hope that others will weigh in on the philosophical issues that face us.
-I am in a position of being uncertain what we should do about the species status of allopatric taxa with differences but no serious analysis done.
+I am in a position of being uncertain what we should do about the species status of allopatric taxa with differences, but no serious analysis done.
 The standard we are applying is basically that which is used by the North American AOU committee--status quo in the absence of compelling published data to the for North America with a century of multiple ornithologists doing detailed species level taxonomic work, I think it makes much less sense in South America.
 Central America, surprise, surprise, is an intermediate case.
 In North America, for the most part we don't have species that are lumped or split simply because of the historical accident that somebody lumped or split them based on nothing more than a cursory examination of specimens or a thoughtless application of current tendencies in species concepts.
 In South America this happens all the time.
 We have seven such cases before us (pending proposals 27, 28, 33, 35, 37, 40, 41).
 Mostly because of historical accident, five of these are taxa that may contain multiple species within them, one (33, Cinclodes)has split two taxa that may be conspecific.
 The published data is not sufficient to make a well-reasoned argument for a particular treatment of any of these cases.
 But why should that cause us to choose the status quo as the appropriate treatment?
 In North America, the status quo typically has a significant history behind it.
 Given that in South America that is not true I think that we are best served at this early stage in codifying the base list in using our best judgment in answering the question.
 Are there multiple species here?
 If the answer is yes, then we should split them, and if no, lump them, even given that there are problems in assigning particular taxa within the unit to species.
 We need to remember that our decisions are not the last word one way or another.

 "With that in mind, I vote to split Asthenes dorbignyi.
 It seems clear that there are multiple species here (as acknowledged even by those committee members voting no), probably more than two, but the suggested split at least clarifies on big discontinuity in the group."